flexera-public/policy_templates/operational/fnms/schedule_fnms_reports/README.md

-# Schedule FlexNet Manager report
+# Schedule FlexNet Manager Report

 ## What it does